Table of contents

 If a transaction would deposit on a weekend (Saturday or Sunday), then these transactions will deposit on Monday, since payout speeds are based on business days.
 Any transactions that occur on the weekend will be processed or posted on Monday, then deposited on Tuesday.

 Holidays will generally be posted the first business day after the holiday and then deposited two days (3 days for UK and Canada) after it’s posted.
+Here is an info graph of this example.

-Disclaimer: The information above is provided by Stripe to MyStudio.
+The information above is provided by Stripe to MyStudio.
 The above timings are a reliable representation of Stripe's commitment to transaction payout timings.
 However, in some circumstances, timings may vary.
 If you encounter delays with your payout timing, or have any questions, please contact MyStudio's customer care team by chat or phone at (757) 997-1233, and our team will be happy to assist.

 What are failed payments?